-ICPE10 - OPTICAL INSTRUMENTATION
+ICPE11 - OPTICAL INSTRUMENTATION

-- 1. To expose to the students on the basics of optical sources and detectors, optical fiber and fiber optic sensors. - 2.
+- 1. To expose the students on the basics of optical sources and detectors, optical fiber and fiber optic sensors. - 2.
 To impart knowledge on the characteristics of optical sources and detectors. - 3.
+To provide adequate knowledge about the optical fiber and their characteristics - 4.
 To introduce about the Industrial applications of fiber optic sensors and lasers.